 Spring 2014 Scholar-in-Residence

-Frostburg State University (FSU) will host leadership expert Dr. Janie Harden Fritz March 3-5 for a series of events.
-Fritz will serve as the scholar in residence for one of the largest interdisciplinary minors at FSU, the Leadership Studies minor, and contribute to the university’s efforts to develop leadership internally.
+Frostburg State University (FSU) hosted leadership expert Dr. Janie Harden Fritz March 3-5 for a series of events.
+Fritz served as the scholar in residence for one of the largest interdisciplinary minors at FSU, the Leadership Studies minor, and contributed to the university’s efforts to develop leadership internally.

 Fritz, who has a Ph.D. in Communication Arts from the University of Wisconsin, is director of the B. A. and M.A. programs for the Department of Communication & Rhetorical Studies at Duquesne University in Pittsburgh.
 Her research focuses on communicative practices that constitute, sever, and restore the ties that bind individuals to the institutions of which they are a part.
 She has served as a leader in communication associations at the state, regional, and national levels.
 She has written several journal articles and is the author of Professional Civility: Communicative Virtue at Work (Peter Lang, 2013), coeditor (with Dr. S. Alyssa Groom) of Communication Ethics and Crisis: Negotiating Differences in Public and Private Spheres (2012, Fairleigh Dickinson University Press), coeditor (with Dr. Becky L. Omdahl) of Problematic Relationships in the Workplace (Peter Lang Press, 2006) and Problematic Relationships in the Workplace, Volume 2 (Peter Lang, 2012), and co-author (with Dr. Ronald C. Arnett and Leeanne Bell) of Communication Ethics Literacy: Dialogue and Difference (Sage, 2009).
 She is also editor-in-chief of Listening/Journal of Communication Ethics, Religion, and Culture and editor of Qualitative Research Reports in Communication and Journal of the Association for Communication Administration.
 Fritz has been quoted in the New York Times, the Pittsburgh Post-Gazette, the Pittsburgh Tribune Review, the Reading Eagle, the Baltimore Sun, and a number of other national and regional media outlets regarding communicative processes in work relationships.
 She received the Eugene P. Beard Award for Leadership in Ethics from Duquesne University in 2007 among many other awards.

-Fritz will present “Promoting a Culture of Citizenship in Student Organizations” on Mon., March 3 at 6:30 p.m. in the Atkinson Room in the Lane University Center on FSU’s campus.
-The session is open to all students to help them develop leadership practices to organize their campus organizations.
-In addition, she will speaking with students in Leadership Studies courses and deliver a keynote address about leadership ethics and organizational culture at a faculty and staff leadership development conference on campus on March 4 at 8:30am in the ARMAH.
+Fritz presented “Promoting a Culture of Citizenship in Student Organizations” on Mon., March 3 at 6:30 p.m. in the Atkinson Room in the Lane University Center on FSU’s campus.
+The session was open to all students to help them develop leadership practices to organize their campus organizations.
+In addition, she spoke with students in Leadership Studies courses and deliver a keynote address about leadership ethics and organizational culture at a faculty and staff leadership development conference on campus on March 4 at 8:30am in the ARMAH.